 My Design Testing Strategy

-As previously discussed it is easy for you to design your own cards very quickly.
-You don't NEED a designer to be successful.
-The 3 campaigns I scaled were all designed by myself…a carpenter with no design background other than what I've taught myself.
+As previously discussed it is easy for you to design your own cards very quickly, meaning, you don't NEED a designer to be successful.
+The 3 campaigns I scaled were all designed by myself, a carpenter with no design background other than what I've taught myself.